 Airway Orthodontic to Improve Healthy Breathing

 Airway orthodontics focuses on more than achieving straight teeth and a beautiful smile, it is about helping patients experience healthier breathing, improved sleep, and better overall quality of life.
-At Harwell & Cook Orthodontics, we understand the strong connection between oral structure and systemic health.
-That’s why evaluating the airway is an essential part of our diagnostic process.
+If a child under the age of 12 has a constricted airway, our orthodontists can initiate their airway protocol.
+This can often prevent obstructive sleep apnea and improve the overall health of a child.

 What Are Obstructive Sleep Apnea (OSA) and Sleep Disordered Breathing (SDB)?